Concentration of Equilibria and Relative Instability in Disordered Non-Relaxational Dynamics: Introduction

 To study global questions about the dynamics however, one must instead work with non-linear systems, which may have many competing equilibria of varying stability.
 The simplest statistic available in this case is the number of equilibria, as well as the number of equilibria which are additionally stable.
 The computation of these expected counts has seen extensive development in recent years through application of the Kac-Rice formula (see \cite{fyo2} and the results therein).

-Foundational to recent work in non-relaxational case has been works of Ben Arous, Fyodorov and Khoruzhenko \cite{fyo-maywigner-1,fyo-maywigner-2}, who considered a non-linear analogue of May's model and found the model undergoes two distinct transitions.
+Foundational to recent work in the non-relaxational (i.e. where $\b{F}$ is not the gradient vector field of some potential function) case has been works of Ben Arous, Fyodorov and Khoruzhenko \cite{fyo-maywigner-1,fyo-maywigner-2}, who considered a non-linear analogue of May's model and found the model undergoes two distinct transitions.
 More specifically, the expected number of equilibria was computed in \cite{fyo-maywigner-1}, who found that for suitably strong noise, this count would become exponentially large in the system dimension, whereas for weak noise the system would typically have only a single equilibrium point.
 This transition is expected to indicate the onset of complex behavior in the dynamics.

 The behavior within the complex phase was further studied in \cite{fyo-maywigner-2} by considering the expected number of stable equilibria.
 They found a further transition occurs for this quantity, which is specific to the non-relaxational case.
-In particular, they found that if the relative strength of the non-relaxational terms was brought above a certain threshold, the system would transition from having an exponentially large expected number of stable equilibria, to simply having none at all.
+In particular, they found that if the relative strength of the non-relaxational terms was brought above a certain threshold, the system appeared to transition from having an exponentially large number of stable equilibria, to simply having none at all.
 They designated these as the regimes of "relative" and "absolute" instability, respectively.
 Moreover, by computing the ratio of these expected counts in the relative instability phase, they predicted that while the number of stable equilibria typically would grow exponentially large, the fraction of equilibria which are stable would be exponentially small.